 Journey to the Soul: A Yoga and Ayurveda Retreat with Peace Activist Satish Kumar

-Workshops with Satish Kumar, Vegan Food, Wilderness Connection, Wild Swimming, Walking & Yoga Workshops.
+Workshops with Satish Kumar, Aurvedic Food, Wilderness Connection, Wild Swimming, Walking & Yoga Workshops.

 A special and rare opportunity to learn from peace activist Satish Kumar, balance the mind and body with daily Yoga, Meditation and delicious Ayurvedic food, meet like-minded individuals and connect with the wild and beautiful land of Cornwall.
 You will leave refreshed, empowered and connected.

-Satish Kumar will join us on Friday evening, leading sessions on Friday evening, Saturday morning and Saturday afternoon.
+Satish Kumar will join us on Friday evening, leading sessions on Peace, Ecology, Finding Purpose, Connection and Nature.

-Vegan brunches and dinners will be cooked and prepared by Atty Dickinson, an incredibly talented and healing chef.
+Vegan breakfast, lunch & dinners will be cooked and prepared by Atty Dickinson, an incredibly talented and healing chef.
 Atty will create recipes inspired by balancing Ayurvedic traditions using locally sources and organic ingredients wherever possible.

-You will always have the opportunity to relax in the beautiful converted barns, go on walks in the surrounding, magical forests, or drive to the stunning beaches and moors for wild swimming and walking.
+You will have the opportunity to relax in the beautiful converted barns, paint, draw and read, go on walks in the surrounding, magical forests, or drive to the stunning beaches and moors for wild swimming and walking.

-From Boscastle we will pay homage to the area's history of Magic and Witchcraft, and walk on to the mythic castle of Tintagel via the fairy waterfalls of St Nectern's Glen.
-Resting our heads and hearts between Boscastle and Port Isaac, we will then make our way along the rugged coastline, ending up in Rock where we take the ferry to Padstow.
-Walking up the creek we will then head up to St Issey - finishing along the Saints Way on Wednesday afternoon.
-We will arrange a car to send your belongings to Cornwall in advance.
+From Boscastle we will pay homage to the area's history of Magic and Witchcraft, and walk on to the mythic castle of Tintagel, via the fairy waterfalls of St Nectern's Glen.
+Resting our heads and hearts between Boscastle and Port Isaac, we will then make our way along the rugged coastline, ending up in Rock where we take the ferry to Padstow

 A former monk and long-term peace and environment activist, Satish Kumar has been quietly setting the Global Agenda for change for over 50 years.
 He was just nine when he left his family home to join the wandering Jains and 18 when he decided he could achieve more back in the world, campaigning for land reform in India and working to turn Gandhi’s vision of a renewed India and a peaceful world into reality.